<img height="1" width="1" src="https://www.facebook.com/tr?id=277620029309663&amp;ev=PageView &amp;noscript=1">

 6. Cook the pizza

 When the oven is heated to 350-400°C, spread the embers and wood to the back to create space.
-Using the pizza paddle, place your pizza in the middle of the oven, straight onto the flat base and cook it for 2 to 5 minutes.
+Using our pizza paddle, place your pizza in the middle of the oven, straight onto the flat base and cook it for 2 to 5 minutes.

 If you want to test the timing, we recommend cooking the first pizza base with garlic and butter to share as a delicious starter.
 When you’re happy with the timing, you can cook multiple pizzas at once, using the paddle to rotate them and achieve even heat distribution.